OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 #.
 Press :guilabel:`Next` to open up a file dialog

 #.
-The OSGeo Live DVD contains sample data in:
+The OSGeo-Live DVD contains sample data in:

    * :file:`~/data` (a short cut to :file:`/usr/local/share/data`)